For those of us blessed with not having raging headaches, hmm…For the rest of us, headaches are not cute.

 - Apply the blend to your nose, temples, back of neck and shoulders with a slow and gentle touch.

 - Rub the whole abdominal area with a slow clockwise circular motion.

 Optimum time for the belly rub to be effective is 20 minutes.

 Few Pros And Cons Of Using Essential Oils For Headache Pain

-- There is no need to wait for an appointment from a doctor and pay him for the treatment that is often not much effective in treating many of the headaches.
+- There is no need to wait for a doctor’s appointment and pay him for the treatment that is often not effective in treating many of the headaches.

-Headaches happen to be one of the situations in which Essential Oils prove to be most helpful, because of their strong analgesic and anti-inflammatory properties.
-Using Essential Oils in a daily routine can help shift the headache pattern over time.
+Headaches happen to be one of the situations in which essential oils prove to be most helpful, because of their strong analgesic and anti-inflammatory properties.
+Using essential oils as part of your daily routine can help shift the headache pattern over time.
 Keep them with you also for immediate use when the headache starts to kick in.